 One of the major challenges with these highly aggressive cancers is tumour invasion and, although we now understand a lot more about the biology of the disease, we still have no effective treatment.
 These tumours tend to be very varied, and to respond differently, making it hard to find effective ways to treat them.

-In her previous research, Dr Maria Vinci (pictured below) has studied the architecture of both pGBM and DIPG, developing her understanding of how they grow and spread early in their development.
+In her previous research, in the lab of Professor Chris Jones at the Institute of Cancer Research, Dr Maria Vinci (pictured below) has studied the intratumour heterogeneity of pGBM and DIPG, their complex architecture, developing her understanding of how they grow and spread early in their development.

-In this important project, she will analyse the mechanisms by which pGBM/DIPG cells migrate and invade, to identify the key factors that affect these processes, and combine advanced imaging and proteomic analysis coupled to specific drug screens to identify new ways to target pGBM/DIPG migration/invasion.
+In this important project, she will analyse the mechanisms by which pGBM/DIPG cells migrate and invade,identify the key factors that affect these processes, and combine advanced imaging and proteomic analysis coupled to specific drug screens to identify new ways to target pGBM/DIPG migration/invasion.

 The role of interclonal communication and the tumour microenvironment in driving paediatric GBM and DIPG migration and invasion

 Dr Maria Vinci

 1 August 2017

 Children with Cancer UK is helping to fund research on how tumour cells in paediatric glioblastoma (pGBM) and diffuse intrinsic pontine glioma behave and interact with each other and normal brain cells, with the aim of finding more effective strategies to treat them.

 By developing our understanding of how tumour cells communicate with each other as well as adapt and react to the microenvironment, Dr Vinci believes she may be able to identify key molecular processes guiding tumour cell migration and invasion which could lead to potential new treatment strategies to inhibit pGBM and DIPG to develop and spread.